Inability to pay any company debt now or in the future?

 Value of the company assets less than the amount of its liabilities?

-If the answer is ‘yes’ to either of the above, then it’s likely the company is trading whilst insolvent and the support of a licensed Insolvency Practitioner is needed.
 An Insolvency Practitioner understands the reasons for company insolvency and how to successfully manage company insolvency (incl. director duties).
 They will help limited companies, their directors and creditors; employing formal company insolvency procedures, when informal resolution isn't viable e.g. HMRC Time to Pay Arrangements.
-Call 0121 201 1720 for immediate insolvency advice.

 Company Insolvency Procedures